RinardNick/client_mcp/user_stories.md

 ---

-### User Story 1.4: Forward Message to LLM and Retrieve a Response
+### ✓ ~~User Story 1.4: Forward Message to LLM and Retrieve a Response~~

 **Description**:
-As an engineer, I want the client to forward incoming chat messages to the LLM and retrieve the LLM's response so that the conversation can progress.
+~~As an engineer, I want the client to forward incoming chat messages to the LLM and retrieve the LLM's response so that the conversation can progress.~~

 **Acceptance Criteria**:

-- The client sends the user's message to the LLM using the MCP SDK.
+- ~~The client sends the user's message to the LLM using the Anthropic SDK.~~
-- The LLM processes the message and returns a response.
+- ~~The LLM processes the message and returns a response.~~
-- The response is logged and made available for streaming back to the host.
+- ~~The response is logged and made available for streaming back to the host.~~
-- Any errors in the LLM interaction are captured and logged.
+- ~~Any errors in the LLM interaction are captured and logged.~~

 ---